FrankHJCuypers/gaai/DEVELOPMENT.md

 New versions of an already installed app must also be signed with the same key, otherwise the new version is refused by Android.

-Gradle automatically signs releas and firebase builds when `./gradlew build` is ran.
+Gradle automatically signs releas and firebase builds when `./gradlew build` is run.
 That behavior is defined in the `buildTypes` block of the app module's `build.gradle.kts` file.
 The release block uses a `signingConfig` with the name "release", which is itself defined in the `signingConfigs` of the app module's `build.gradle.kts` file.
 The values `storeFile`, `storePassword`, `keyAlias` and `keyPassword` are not defined in the `build.gradle.kts` file.
 `build.gradle.kts` must be pushed to the public git repo which would make the keys and passwords public.
 The `gaai-release.keystore` file which contains the keys is for the same reason not included in Git.
-Depending on the build being a local gradle build or a *Github Action* build, the key handling is different.
+Depending on the build being a local Gradle build or a *GitHub Action* build, the key handling is different.

 For a local build, the 4 values must be defined in a `gaai-release-keystore.properties` file, located in the ANDROID_USER_HOME directory (`C:\Users\<user>>\.android` on Windows).